Luzefiru/.dotfiles/.github/README.md

 - [TODO](https://github.com/Luzefiru/.dotfiles/tree/main#todo)
 - [Resources](https://github.com/Luzefiru/.dotfiles/tree/main#resources)

-# TODO

-- [ ] Create script to just download the Konsave profile & apply the theme after backing the old one up.
-- [ ] Split install script into knowledge domains and make it more modular for selecting packages & themes.

 # Installation

 Running the `install.sh` script will install multiple apt packages for my development workflow.
 Afterwards, it will download a [Konsave](https://github.com/Prayag2/konsave) profile with all my configuration files, fonts, and KDE Plasma settings.